-On December 10, 2009, U.S. EPA performed a gamma survey of areas of the Carnotite site not previously assessed.
-U.S. EPA's survey confirmed the presence of radioactive contamination in the northern end of the former Michael Reese Hospital Campus, where the Carnotite Reduction Company was located although the exact property boundaries of the former Carnotite Reduction Company have not been established.
-Since then, the City of Chicago's contractors have surveyed the Michael Reese property areas in conjunction with the demolition of the former hospital's buildings and removed contaminated soil discovered on the site.
+On December 10, 2009, EPA performed a gamma survey of areas of the former Michael Reese/Carnotite site that had not previously been assessed.
+EPA's survey confirmed the presence of radioactive contamination in the northern end of the former Michael Reese Hospital Campus.
+This is where the Carnotite Reduction Company was located, although the exact property boundaries of the former company have not been established.

-- Department of Fleet Management and Facility Management City of Chicago letter (PDF) (1pp, 34KB) October 2013
+- Department of Fleet and Facility Management City of Chicago letter (PDF) (1pp, 34KB) October 2013

 - Enforcement Action Memorandum (PDF) (18pp, 1.61MB) December 2011

 - Chicago Chemical Bulletin (PDF) (1pp, 198KB) July-August 1917

 - Patent No. 3502450 - Composite Structure Welded with Tungsten-Containing Nickel-Base Filler Metal March 1970

 - Patent No. 2199696 - Process for the recovery of uranium and vanadium from Carnotite Ores May 1940